Douglas Klayman, Ph.D.

-As Senior Management Consultant, Gary Shaheen manages national training and technical assistance projects and conducts empirical research on civic, social and workforce inclusion for people with disabilities and/or disadvantages.
+As Senior Director for Innovation and Applied Research, Gary Shaheen manages national training and technical assistance projects and conducts empirical research on civic, social and workforce inclusion for people with disabilities and/or disadvantages.
 In 2015-2016, Gary led a national cadre of subject matter experts (SMEs) in producing new training materials and resources on Customized Employment for staff of American Job Centers and USDOL-ODEP and ETA funded Disability Employment Initiatives (DEIs).
-He also co-directs, conducts research and creates issues briefs in support of a national evaluation of ODEP's Employment First initiative, now underway in over 20 states.
+He also co-directs, conducts research and creates issues briefs in support of a national evaluation of ODEP’s Employment First initiative, now underway in over 20 states.

 Gary is also a member of Social Dynamics’ research team that conducts research on the efforts of 12 states implementing DEIs with the goal of improving access and use of American Job Center services for people with disabilities.
 He is lead evaluator of an ODEP sponsored community college-based project to test and demonstrate new methods for improving post-secondary education and employment outcomes for youth with disabilities.
 He also continues his work on entrepreneurship and as mentor and consultant to Syracuse University Entrepreneurship Bootcamp for Veterans with Disabilities social entrepreneurs, and as a thought leader, consultant and instructor on social entrepreneurship, veteran homelessness and the use of Customized and Supported Employment evidence based practice.